ravil99/4_port_Ethernet_Switch/README.md

 - "Necessary files.png" - had been described above.
 - "Architecure.pdf" - grafical representation of how 4-port Ethernet switch works.

+Unfortunately, the majority of the comments in the code are in Russian.
+I will translate them into English later

 Hope this project will be useful for you!
 Have a good day!